Stop chasing new destinations

 So today, let's explore how to make the most of revisiting places as a digital nomad.

-Embracing the Familiar with a New Perspective
+How to Embrace the Familiar with a New Perspective

-1. Reflect on Your Growth
+1. Reflect on your growth

 When I first arrived in Chiang Mai, I had no idea what I was doing.
 Everything felt new and overwhelming.
 Revisiting now, I can see how far I’ve come—not just in work but in life.
 Use familiar places as a mirror.
 How have your skills, confidence, and worldview evolved since your last visit?